ceph/ceph/doc/radosgw/multisite.rst

 .. versionadded:: Jewel

-A single-zone configuration typically consists of (1) one "zone group", which contains one zone and (2) one or more `ceph-radosgw` instances between which gateway client requests are load-balanced.
+A single-zone configuration typically consists of (1) one "zonegroup", which contains one zone and (2) one or more `ceph-radosgw` instances between which gateway client requests are load-balanced.
 In a typical single-zone configuration, multiple gateway instances make use of a single Ceph storage